Battle of Bagru

 The Battle of Bagru was a military engagement fought between multiple Indian kingdoms in 1748 near the town of Bagru, Jaipur, India.
 The battle was fought during a succession crisis following the death of Jai Singh II, which left Jaipur without effective leadership.
+In the battle, Madho Singh defeated ishwari Singh in a 6-day engagement with help of Marathas and Kingdom of Bundi.

 Background

 Jai Singh II, Maharajah of Jaipur and head of the powerful Kachhwaha caste, was a major geopolitical force in his lifetime.
 As a prominent figure within the Mughal Empire, Jai allied himself with several other powerful rajas; he was particularly close to Suraj Mal, Maharajah of Bharatpur, who considered Jai Singh to be like a father.
 When Jai Singh died on 21 September 1743, his 25-year-old son Ishwari Singh replaced him as Maharajah.
 However, Madho Singh, another of Jai Singh's sons from a different marriage, disagreed with his brother's accession to the throne and subsequent ruling of Jaipur; in 1747, he rose in revolt against his brother.
 Madho Singh's revolt was defeated at the Battle of Rajamahal, but the claimant escaped and began to gather forces to assist him in ousting his brother.

 Just over a year after his first invasion had failed, Madho Singh again invaded Jaipur.
 Unlike his previous invasion, Malhar Rao personally led the complete might of his army during his second invasion.
 He also built up a strong alliance of powers who opposed his brother; Malhar Rao, a rival to the late Jai Singh, joined Madho Singh's efforts to overthrow his brother, feeling he could benefit from Jaipur's weakness.
 Ummed Singh, the vanquished Raja of Bundi also joined, as he was eager to win back his kingdom.
 Madho Singh's army also contained a large host of Maratha, Afghan and tribal mercenaries, soldiers from the Maratha Holkar clan, Hada Rajputs from Bundi and several Kachhwaha nobles who defected.
 This alliance marched against Jaipur in August 1748.
 Malhar Rao took the lead and captured several strategic Forts and towns of the Jaipur Kingdom.

 In Jaipur city, Ishwari Singh amassed his forces for battle; Ishwari Singh, unlike his father and brother, initially had no allies and was badly outnumbered by Madho Singh's coalition.
 In desperation, Ishwari asked Suraj Mal - a longtime ally of his late father - for aid, and Surajmal readily accepted, personally leading his army of 10,000 men to Jaipur city.
 Though still heavily outnumbered, the two defenders hoped to attack Madho Singh's army before all of his forces had consolidated.